 Dark Roast Coffee

-Finally, a dark roast is roasted for the most extended time and brews you the most intense flavors out of all the roast levels.
-Dark roasted coffee beans will be the darkest brown of the roast and will most often have an oily surface.
+Finally, a dark roast is roasted for the most extended time and brews you the most intense and stronger flavor out of all the roast levels.
+Dark roasted coffee beans will be the darkest brown, like dark chocolate and will most often have an oily surface.

-Dark roasts will have the least acidity and the heaviest body compared to the other roast levels discussed.
+Other characteristics of dark roasts include having the least acidity and the heaviest body compared to the other roast levels discussed.
 Although you’re going to taste less of the original earthy characteristic, you’ll taste more of the bold roast flavors.
 You’ll be enjoying more of the chocolaty, caramel, and nutty flavors that come through after roasting.

 Dark roasted coffee is often known for having more bitterness to it.
 Although we discussed in another article how too much bitterness means you may have some issues with the brewing process or bean quality, most dark roasts will have some bitterness to them, but in a good way.